 Gilly also has a unique record.
 The only player ever to score a minimum of fifty runs in successive World Cup finals (99, 03 and 07) and has actually won three titles – one of only three players to do so.

-He has sometimes gone against the grain of the establishment in as much as he is a self-confessed walker.
+Adam Gilchrist sometimes went against the grain of the establishment in as much as he is a self-confessed walker.
 That is, occasionally he disagrees with the umpire, who says he is in – and walks off!

 Although he has now retired from International cricket he still plays for the Indian Premier League with the Deccan Chargers.
 He was made captain in 2009 and led the team to the Twenty20 title in the same year.Embed from Getty Images

-For a wicket keeper his batting average is more than reasonable – in the upper 40s in tests with a Test strike rate of 82 runs for every 100 balls and he is renowned for batting shots to every area of the field in a dynamic and consistent manner.
+For a wicket-keeper, his batting average is more than reasonable.
+In the upper 40s in tests with a Test strike rate of 82 runs for every 100 balls. e is renowned for batting shots to every area of the field in a dynamic and consistent manner.

 Outside of the sport, Adam Gilchrist serves as an ambassador for the World Vision charity in India – a country in which he is immensely popular.